apaksoy/automatetheboringstuff/readme.md

-If you need the public in-course material or the programs or the files used in the book, visit the [website](https://automatetheboringstuff.com/) associated with the book which is available under a Creative Commons [license](https://creativecommons.org/licenses/by-nc-sa/3.0/legalcode).
+If you need the public in-course material or the programs or the files used in the book, visit the [website](https://automatetheboringstuff.com/) associated with the book which is available there under a Creative Commons [license](https://creativecommons.org/licenses/by-nc-sa/3.0/legalcode).

 I have re-run all the programs provided in this repository before transferring them here to make sure they are working properly to a large extent.
 However, they are developed